How The Market Works

 The simplicity of the market also adds appeal.
 Driven by the simple laws of supply and demand, trading fine wine makes economic sense to investors – even those with no experience of this asset.

-Most clients appreciate wine as a medium-term investment and know that if they get between 7 and 14 percent growth per annum in a tax-efficient environment and the wine is held for 5 to 10 years, they will have a valuable fine wine collection.
+Most clients appreciate wine as a medium-term investment and know that if they receive 10-15% percent growth per annum in a tax-efficient environment, they will have a valuable fine wine collection in years to come.

 Fine Wine Investment

 Investing in fine wines is both enjoyable and very rewarding, providing the opportunity to explore, understand and own some of the finest luxury products in the world.
 For example, top Bordeaux wines are highly valued by wine collectors and merchants alike, their value and prices only increase over time.
 Fine wine’s historical performance has led many investors to view it as a tangible, alternative asset that can be used to diversify an investment portfolio, delivering stability and growth that can de-risk an investing strategy and protect wealth.

 Fine Wine Prices

 Liv-Ex fine wines is the world’s most comprehensive database of fine wines, including wines pricing and market tracking.
 The Liv-Ex secondary market trades maintained positive growth in 2020 with record growth volumes.
 Wines rise in value over time, and as their prices increase they gain more value.
 Positive market growth and been consistent for Bordeaux and Burgundy top performers across the world.
 For Example, Burgundy Wines Domaine Georges Roumier 2012 saw a price increase of 74.5% to £17,800 (12 x 75cl) in the 12 months to March 2021 (source: Liv-ex.com, March 2021).